develffn/FundX-KB/miscellaneous-panels/exchange-times.md

 ## General

-Many traders are watching several Exchanges in different time zones and need to convert their local time to Exchange time and back many times.
+Many traders are watching different Exchanges in different time zones and need to convert their local time to Exchange time and back many times.

 ![Exchange times panel](../.gitbook/assets/exchangetimes.png)